All about Culture Night

 • Stjörnuport Parking Garage

-• Harpa Concert Hall (accessible from 2pm)
+• Harpa Concert Hall (accessible from 2pm to 9pm)

 Pant, driving services for disabled people